slotix/dataflowkit/docs/extractors.md

 ## count

-count extracts the count of elements that are matched and returns it.
+count extracts the count of parts that are matched and returns it.